kkkayla33/kkkayla33.github.io/_pages/about.md

 ------

-I just completed summer internship at CURVE and I am actively looking for a full time job on software/web development starting after my graduation at May 2021.
+I just graduated from University of Pittsburgh, actively looking for a full-time job in Data Analyst or Business Analyst.
+Please contact me if there is an opportunity.
+Thank you and take care!